 I am a print and collage maker, based in Sheffield U.K. and I live with my husband, daughter and two cats in a terraced house, where I also have my home studio.
 I have been a full-time printmaker for the past six years after more than twelve years teaching art and textiles in secondary school.
 I originally studied sculpture for my Fine Art degree and it wasn’t until quite a few years after my degree that I really discovered my love of printmaking and in particular woodcut printing.
 I taught myself simple relief printing using sections of plywood, while also studying for my PGCE and I then developed and expanded my technique while teaching Art and Textiles at Secondary school.
-An MA in Arts Education, winning a printmaking prize and becoming a mum led me to think about options other than school teaching and 6 years ago, I decided to make printmaking my full-time occupation.
+An MA in Arts Education, winning a couple of printmaking prizes and becoming a mum, led me to think about options other than school teaching and 6 years ago, I decided to make printmaking my full-time occupation.

 Working from my home studio using my much-loved Rollaco press, I love to create bright, bold, colourful prints and collages, working onto fabric, paper and wood, producing hand-pulled prints and printed objects as well as textile pieces for your home.
 I have a ‘see what happens’ approach to printing!
 I like to play with different print techniques, different colours and different textures and see what works.
 For me the joy of printmaking is the element of chance and surprise and I love to work with simple shapes, bright colours and bold textures to bring a cheerful and fun sense to my work.
 Prints that don’t quite work are often recycled into collages, with the shapes and patterns in the paper guiding the direction of the composition.